fishcus/KAP-manual/en/appendix/customized_build_dev_guide.en.md

 In this section, we will introduce how to develop a Java class for customized cube build based on a simple example.

-Suppose in your source data, there is no date/time column for a generic date/time based incremental cube build.
+Suppose in your source data, there is no standard date/time column for the date/time based incremental cube build.
 Instead, you have two columns *MONTH_ID* and *BATCH_ID* and your data is updated by different batches in each month. *MONTH_ID* contains the year/month information and it's 6 digits like 201901, 201902. *BATCH_ID* means the update batches in each month and it's 4 digits like 1, 2, 3.
 So *MONTH_ID* and *BATCH_ID* can be concatenated to compose a segment range, as shown below:

 - [2012010001, 2012010002) means the first batch data in Janurary 2012 (not including second batch)

 - [2014020001, 2014020004) means the first batch to third batch data in Feburary 2012 (not including the forth batch)

-  > **Caution:** "["  means close interval, ")"  means open inverval。
+  > **Note:** "["  means close interval, ")"  means open interval。

-Based on this example, we will show you how to implement a Java class for this cube customized build, to map the segment range above to new data selection criteria (a WHERE clause).
+Based on this example, we will show how to implement a Java class for customized incremental build, to map the segment range above to data selection criteria (a WHERE clause).

 #### 1. Build Development Environment